Pearl Islands: History

-The Islands were frequently used by pirates in the years that followed and were relatively undisturbed until the 1960s and 1970s when the building of the resort on Contadora took place to which the Shah of Iran retreated in 1979.
+The islands were frequently used by pirates in the following years and were relatively undisturbed until the 1960s and 1970s.
+The Shah of Iran retreated to the resort building on Contadora in 1979.

-Sustainability
+Environment

 The Chamber for Sustainable Tourism Las Perlas aims to preserve the islands' delicate ecological balance.

+Important Bird Area

+The archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant breeding colonies of brown pelicans.